telerik/blazor-docs/components/wizard/structure/stepper.md

 You can configure the content that will be rendered in the step indicators of the internal Stepper through the following parameters the `WizardStep` exposes:

 * `Text` - `string` - Specifies the step indicator text
-* `Icon` - `string` - Specifies The icon which will be put inside the step indicator.
+* `Icon` - `string` - Specifies the icon which will be put inside the step indicator.
 * `IconClass` - `string`- defines the CSS class of a desired third party font-icon.
 * `ImageUrl`- `string` - defines the `url` of the desired raster image.